 The Purpose of Aerial Roots on Monstera Deliciosa

-This is a natural occurrence for the plant as it is an important feature that they developed in their natural habitat.
+This is a natural occurrence for the plant as it is an important feature they developed in their natural habitat.
 This is because Monstera Deliciosa needs to compete for sunlight with larger tropical trees in the wild.

-Frequently Asked Questions About Monstera Aerial Roots
+Frequently Asked Questions

-Can I cut off all of the aerial roots on my Monstera Deliciosa?
+Can I cut off all of the aerial roots on my Monstera deliciosa?

 Why won’t my Monstera Deliciosa grow aerial roots?